“Moreover, those who strive for Us – We will surely guide them to Our ways. And indeed, Allah is with the doers of good.” (Qur’an 29:69)

 “To those who reject Our signs and treat them with arrogance, no opening will there be of the gates of heaven, nor will they enter the garden, until the camel can pass through the eye of the needle: Such is Our reward for those in sin.”
 (Qur’an 7:40)

-As we know a camel will NEVER pass through the eye of a needle.
+As we know, a camel will NEVER pass through the eye of a needle.
 May Allah (swt) protect us all from the hellfire.

-“And those who were but followers will say: If a return were possible for us, we would disown them even as they have disowned us.
+“So those who were but followers will say: If a return were possible for us, we would disown them even as they have disowned us.
 Thus will Allah show them their own deeds as anguish for them, and they will not emerge from the Fire.”
 (Qur’an 2:167)

-“But those who reject (God) – for them will be the Fire of Hell: No term shall be determined for them, so they should die, nor shall its Penalty be lightened for them.
+“However, those who reject (God) – for them will be the Fire of Hell: No term shall be determined for them, so they should die, nor shall its Penalty be lightened for them.
 Thus do We reward every ungrateful one!”
 (Qur’an 35:36)

 “The belief of us Ibadis is that whoever enters the Fire from among the muwahhid disobedient and those who associate partners (mushriks) will remain therein permanently, not for a finite period.
 In the same way, those who enter Paradise from among the righteous servants of Allah will not come out of it.
-For both places are permanent stay.” -Shaykh Ahmad b.
+For both places are permanent stays.” -Shaykh Ahmad b.
 Hamad al-Khalili Mufti of Oman

 “And leave those who have taken their religion for a play and an idle sport, and whom this world’s life has deceived, and remind (them) thereby lest a soul should be given up to destruction for what it has earned; it shall not have besides Allah any guardian nor an intercessor…” (Qura’n 6:70)